GACJ/ComplibHelp/docs/methods/adding_methods.md

 The add method page has a number of fields which allow you to specify certain properties of your custom method.
 These are:

-Name (optional)
+Name (required)
 :   The desired name for your custom method.
 This will be used by Complib to generate the method's full title.
 See [Things to consider when naming methods](#things-to-consider-when-naming-methods) for advice on choosing a name for your custom method.

-!!! warning
+!!! error "Bug"
-    While the name field is optional, it is strongly recommended that you give every custom method a name.
-This will allow you to search for it more easily later.
+    While listed here as required, you will not currently be prevented from saving a method without a name.
+This is a known bug and will be fixed at a later date, after which point you will no longer be able to save methods without a name.
+For the time being, it is strongly advised that you give every custom method a name.

 !!! note
-    Complib automatically appends the method's classification and stage to its name.
+    Complib automatically appends the method's class descriptors and stage to its name to give the method's full title.
 As such, you should not add classification- or stage-specific words such as `Treble Bob` or `Caters` to the name field.

 Stage (required)
 :   The stage at which the method is to be rung.
-Complib supports methods on up to twenty-eight bells.
+Complib supports methods on numbers from two to twenty-eight bells.

 Place Notation (required)
 :   The method's place notation.
 This can be specified in either full or condensed form.
 When verifying the method, Complib will automatically condense the place notation as much as possible.
 To learn how to use place notation, see [Place notation](place_notation.md).

 Division Ends (optional)
-:   For methods requiring divisions, specifies the rows at the ends of each division.
+:   For methods requiring divisions, specifies the row numbers at which the ends of each division occur.
 If the method has multiple divisions per lead, the corresponding division end rows should be separated with a colon (e.g., `2:8`).

 Notes (optional)
 :   Specifies a message to be displayed in the **Library Details** tab of the custom method's page.
 This is a good place to put any important information about the method which you may want to keep to hand.